Maspital/socbed-caldera/README.md

 # Clone this repository
 git clone git@github.com:Maspital/socbed-caldera.git

-# Run the installation script, providing the path to your socbed directory
+# Run the plugin installation script, providing the path to your socbed directory
 ./socbed-caldera/install_plugin ./socbed/

 # Install SOCBED in the virtual environment.